Linux Dev. Environment#

 Homedir#

-Regardless of whether you are using the box directly as root
+Regardless of whether you are using the box directly as root, or using the

 mkdir $HOME/{artifacts,git,workdirs,guests,images}